 Will a gallon of unleaded gasoline reach $4 any time soon?
+Gas prices are rising again, so it may happen sooner rather than later.

 In other words, forget about $2.50 a gallon gas.
 And don’t worry too much about prices going a lot higher than they have lately, because the expert consensus is that a steady rise in gas prices should soon even out.